nishtahir/AntlrDemo/README.md

-# AntlrDemo
+# ANTLR 4 demo

-Demo project demonstrating ANTLR4
+A demo project using ANTLR 4 to parse Json.

 # Usage